6 Best Organic, Eco-Friendly Futon Mattress Options

 • Shipping: Free shipping or store pickup

-We Say: This is a traditional Japanese-style futon.
-At just 3” thick and a medium-firm rating, it’s designed to be used directly on the floor.
+We Say: This is a traditional Japanese-style futon with a medium-firm rating, designed to be used directly on the floor.

-The latex and PLA materials provide a comfortable and supportive sleeping surface, while the breathable GOTS-certified organic cotton cover helps to keep you cool and comfortable throughout the night.
+The wool and organic cotton fabric provide a comfortable, supportive sleeping surface that helps keep you cool and comfortable throughout the night.

 The mattress is also easy to set up and fold away, making it a great option for small spaces.

-If you decide this mattress is not suitable for you (after sleeping on it for at least 15 nights), you can arrange a replacement to be sent or claim store credit towards an alternative.
+If you decide this mattress is not suitable for you (after sleeping on it for at least 15 nights), you can arrange to have a replacement sent or claim store credit towards an alternative.

 We spend almost a third of our lives sleeping, so ensuring our futon isn’t filled with hazardous chemicals is critical.